adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 It works by *detecting* a few *choice* browser APIs, in order to *infer* that the browser is "modern" &mdash; something that is impossible to determine and irrelevant anyway.

-> Samsung shits out a different-sized black rectangle every 30 seconds.
-<br>&mdash; <cite>Brad Frost</cite>

-Impossible, considering the sheer amount of new browsers being released and the fact that date of release does not determine capability.
-Besides, every browser was "modern" once so it's quite obvious an inference for modernity is basically useless.
+*Impossible*, considering the sheer amount of new browsers being released and *irrelevant*, because release date does not determine capability.
+Besides, every browser was new once, so it's quite obvious that an inference for modernity, is basically useless.

-Once CTM determines it's "modern", the Javascript application starts and (attempts to) provide the enhanced experience.
-The emphasis on *browsers* as opposed to *features* more than suggests this technique is doomed from the start.
+Anyway, once CTM determines it's "modern", the Javascript application starts and (attempts to) provide the enhanced experience.
+The emphasis on *browsers* as opposed to *features*, more than suggests this technique is doomed from the start.
 And, inference is little better than User Agent sniffing, which is something that Richard Cornford explains superbly in *Browser Detection (and What To Do Instead)* [[3](#ref3)].

 More specifically, CTM has the following problems of note: